-We will test our SEWB on a physical mobile manipulator to show its "martial arts dodge" of avoiding fast-moving obstacles.
-When a target point is set for the robot, it must swiftly avoid one or more dynamic obstacles and then promptly return to the target point.
-To simulate fast-moving obstacles, we will use one or two hand-held poles.
-The controller's performance will be compared to \cite{tvcbf, neo}, which are capable of avoiding dynamic obstacles.
+For reactive controllers, the ability to quickly recover during continuous dynamic obstacle avoidance serves as a strong validation of their responsiveness and agility.
+To simulate successive fast-moving obstacles, we employ one or two hand-held poles held by human as dynamic obstacles.
+A reflective marker is placed at the tip of the pole, allowing it to be passively tracked by the motion capture system.
+Once tracked, we model it as a virtual sphere with a radius of 4 cm centered at the marker's position.
+The controller then computes the collision function $h$ as usual.
+The proposed controller's performance will be compared with \cite{neo}, which is a also a reactive controller for collision avoidance.

-a) The head position of the pole is obtained by an external sensor, moving toward the robot at a speed of 1.5m/s approximately.
-The robot must use all its joints to swiftly avoid the obstacles; otherwise, a collision will occur.
-After successfully avoiding the obstacles, the robot's end effector needs to return to the target point as quickly as possible.
+\textit{a) Single pole}: In this scenario, one pole held by human moves towards the robot at approximately 1.5 m/s.
+The robot must utilize its full range of joint motions to avoid the obstacle swiftly.
+Once safety is ensured, the EE of the robot is required to return to the target point as quickly as possible.

-b) Same as above, except the number of obstacles will become two.
-The robot will encounter two obstacles simultaneously from different directions.
-This scenario will test the performance of our controller under the challenge of multiple obstacles.